-Lancaster University is a dynamic and multidisciplinary university ranked in the UK Top 10 and in the top 1% of universities globally.
+Lancaster University is a dynamic and multidisciplinary university ranked in the UK Top 10 and as one of the top universities in the world.

 At Lancaster, the OptiFrame project will be undertaken by the Centre for Transport and Logistics (CENTRAL) Research, a recently established research centre within Lancaster University Management School.